SakakibaraKai/cs361_individual/README.md

 # Microservice instructions
 5/8/2023

+Fallow the fallowing steps to implement and start to get microservice working

 ## **Downloads**

 Fallowing is the code to download express the service that the microservice usees to run.